collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### General Branch Process

+The process for working with branch is very similar for anyone, regardless of which collaborative development model you are using ("Shared Repository" or "Fork and Pull").
+Parts of this process can be reused, for instance, during code review.

 <!--
-The process for working with branches is very similar for anyone, regardless of which collaborative development model you are using (organizational or forked repo).
-Parts of this process can also be reused, for instance during code review.
+Anyone who has write permission to a a repo the branch is in, or just the branch itself, can work on a branch

 Working with Feature Branches
 * Create and checkout to a feature branch (may need to specify which branch to branch off of)

-- [ ] Look at an example of a best practice "Fork and Pull Model" workflow Typical "fork and pull" situation/process: a user forks a repo within GitHub.
+Best practice "Fork and Pull Model" workflow
+Typical "fork and pull" situation/process: a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.

-- [ ] Look at an example of a best practice "Shared Repository Model" workflow Typical situation/process: a user has been given read/write access to an organizational repo.
+Best practice "Shared Repository Model" workflow Typical situation/process: Clone the organizational repo you have write permission to.
 User clones the repo locally using the organizational repo URL (the organizational repo is the origin).
 User creates a feature branch, pushes new branch to organizational repo, and submits pull request from within organizational repo.

+# Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)

 The two main differences are that if you are using the "Fork and Pull" Model:
-* You need to fork the repo before you clone it
+* If you do not have write permission to the source repo, you need to fork the repo before you clone it
-* You need to check a box when you make the pull request if you want the maintainers to be able to change your pull request
+* When you submit the pull request, a box will be checked by default giving maintainers the ability to change the pull request

-# Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)

-- [ ] If no read/write access- fork the repo
 - [ ] Clone or download the organizational or forked repo (this will be your origin)
 - [ ] Change directory
 - [ ] Verify which branch you are checked out on